sasakiassociates/r3f-speckle/README.md

 ### A better approach

-React Three Fiber (R3F) is a broadly popular wrapper for Three.js that provides full control over the Three.js codebase in a reactive way and maps perfectly to the way we manipulate SVG or HTML DOM elements.
+React Three Fiber (R3F) is a broadly popular wrapper for Three.js that provides full control over the Three.js codebase in a reactive way and maps precisely to the way we manipulate SVG or HTML DOM elements.
 Reactive states can thus flow throughout the application without risk of edge cases.

 Using React Three Fiber (R3F) over imperative Three.js can lead to a more logical, composable, and maintainable codebase due to several key factors: